kamiakhs/kamiak.org/projects/cafe_drink_bot.md

 2. Medium
 3. Large
 > 0
 I'm sorry, I didn't understand your selection.
-Please enter the corresponding letter for your response.
+Please enter the corresponding number for your response.
 > 1
 What type of drink would you like?
 1. Brewed coffee